Computational Indistinguishability between Quantum States and Its Cryptographic Application: A Generalization of

-\item[(D4')] Finally, measure the first register in the computational basis and output the result $s$ in $\integer_m$. \end{description} The error probability of the above algorithm depends only on the precision of the Fourier transformation over $\integer_m$.
-As shown in \cite{Kit95}, the quantum Fourier transformation can be implemented with exponentially-small error probability by the approximated quantum Fourier transformation.
+\item[(D4')] Finally, measure the first register in the computational basis and output the measured result $s$ in $\integer_m$. \end{description} The error probability of the above algorithm depends only on the precision of the Fourier transformation over $\integer_m$.
+As shown in \cite{Kit95}, the quantum Fourier transformation can be implemented with exponentially-small error probability by an application of the approximated quantum Fourier transformation.
 Therefore, the theorem follows. \end{proof}

 Similar to \QSCDFF , the average-case hardness of \QSCDC\ coincides with its worst-case hardness. \begin{theorem} Let $k$ be any polynomial.
-Assume that there exists a polynomial-time quantum algorithm ${\cal A}$ that solves $k$-\QSCDC\ with non-negligible advantage for a uniformly random $\pi\in{\cal K}_n^m$; namely, there exist two numbers $s,s'\in\integer_{m}$ and a polynomial $p$ such that, for infinitely many numbers $n\in \nat$,
+Assume that there exists a polynomial-time quantum algorithm ${\cal A}$ that solves $k$-\QSCDC\ with non-negligible advantage for a uniformly random permutation $\pi\in{\cal K}_n^m$; namely, there exist two numbers $s,s'\in\integer_{m}$ and a polynomial $p$ such that, for infinitely many numbers $n\in \nat$,

 where $\pi$ is chosen uniformly at random from ${\cal K}_n^m$.
-Then, there exists a polynomial-time quantum algorithm ${\cal B}$ that solves $k$-\QSCDC\ with non-negligible advantage. \end{theorem} \begin{proof} Applying a uniformly random permutation $\tau\in S_n$ to $\ket{\Phi_{\pi,s}^\sigma}$ from its right side and we obtain the state
+Then, there exists a polynomial-time quantum algorithm ${\cal B}$ that solves $k$-\QSCDC\ with non-negligible advantage. \end{theorem} \begin{proof} This proof follows an argument in the proof of Theorem~\ref{wa-reduction}.
+Here, we give only a sketch of our desired algorithm ${\cal B}$.
+Choose a uniformly random permutation $\tau\in S_n$ and then apply it to $\ket{\Phi_{\pi,s}^\sigma}$ from the right.
+Now, we obtain the state